k8ssandra/k8ssandra/docs/content/en/reference/crd/cass-operator-crds-latest/_index.md

         <td><b>name</b></td>
         <td>string</td>
         <td>
-          Volume's name.
+          name of the volume.
 Must be a DNS_LABEL and unique within the pod.
 More info: https://kubernetes.io/docs/concepts/overview/working-with-objects/names/#names<br/>
         </td>
         <td>true</td>
       </tr><tr>
         <td><b><a href="#cassandradatacenterspecpodtemplatespecspecvolumesindexawselasticblockstore">awsElasticBlockStore</a></b></td>
         <td>object</td>
         <td>
-          AWSElasticBlockStore represents an AWS Disk resource that is attached to a kubelet's host machine and then exposed to the pod.
+          awsElasticBlockStore represents an AWS Disk resource that is attached to a kubelet's host machine and then exposed to the pod.
 More info: https://kubernetes.io/docs/concepts/storage/volumes#awselasticblockstore<br/>
         </td>
         <td>false</td>
       </tr><tr>
         <td><b><a href="#cassandradatacenterspecpodtemplatespecspecvolumesindexazuredisk">azureDisk</a></b></td>
         <td>object</td>
         <td>
-          AzureDisk represents an Azure Data Disk mount on the host and bind mount to the pod.<br/>
+          azureDisk represents an Azure Data Disk mount on the host and bind mount to the pod.<br/>
         </td>
         <td>false</td>
       </tr><tr>
         <td><b><a href="#cassandradatacenterspecpodtemplatespecspecvolumesindexazurefile">azureFile</a></b></td>
         <td>object</td>
         <td>
-          AzureFile represents an Azure File Service mount on the host and bind mount to the pod.<br/>
+          azureFile represents an Azure File Service mount on the host and bind mount to the pod.<br/>
         </td>
         <td>false</td>
       </tr><tr>
         <td><b><a href="#cassandradatacenterspecpodtemplatespecspecvolumesindexcephfs">cephfs</a></b></td>
         <td>object</td>
         <td>
-          CephFS represents a Ceph FS mount on the host that shares a pod's lifetime<br/>
+          cephFS represents a Ceph FS mount on the host that shares a pod's lifetime<br/>
         </td>
         <td>false</td>
       </tr><tr>
         <td><b><a href="#cassandradatacenterspecpodtemplatespecspecvolumesindexcinder">cinder</a></b></td>
         <td>object</td>
         <td>
-          Cinder represents a cinder volume attached and mounted on kubelets host machine.
+          cinder represents a cinder volume attached and mounted on kubelets host machine.
 More info: https://examples.k8s.io/mysql-cinder-pd/README.md<br/>
         </td>
         <td>false</td>
       </tr><tr>
         <td><b><a href="#cassandradatacenterspecpodtemplatespecspecvolumesindexconfigmap">configMap</a></b></td>
         <td>object</td>
         <td>
-          ConfigMap represents a configMap that should populate this volume<br/>
+          configMap represents a configMap that should populate this volume<br/>
         </td>
         <td>false</td>
       </tr><tr>
         <td><b><a href="#cassandradatacenterspecpodtemplatespecspecvolumesindexcsi">csi</a></b></td>
         <td>object</td>
         <td>
-          CSI (Container Storage Interface) represents ephemeral storage that is handled by certain external CSI drivers (Beta feature).<br/>
+          csi (Container Storage Interface) represents ephemeral storage that is handled by certain external CSI drivers (Beta feature).<br/>
         </td>
         <td>false</td>
       </tr><tr>
         <td><b><a href="#cassandradatacenterspecpodtemplatespecspecvolumesindexdownwardapi">downwardAPI</a></b></td>
         <td>object</td>
         <td>
-          DownwardAPI represents downward API about the pod that should populate this volume<br/>
+          downwardAPI represents downward API about the pod that should populate this volume<br/>
         </td>
         <td>false</td>
       </tr><tr>
         <td><b><a href="#cassandradatacenterspecpodtemplatespecspecvolumesindexemptydir">emptyDir</a></b></td>
         <td>object</td>
         <td>
-          EmptyDir represents a temporary directory that shares a pod's lifetime.
+          emptyDir represents a temporary directory that shares a pod's lifetime.
 More info: https://kubernetes.io/docs/concepts/storage/volumes#emptydir<br/>
         </td>
         <td>false</td>
       </tr><tr>
         <td><b><a href="#cassandradatacenterspecpodtemplatespecspecvolumesindexephemeral">ephemeral</a></b></td>
         <td>object</td>
         <td>
-          Ephemeral represents a volume that is handled by a cluster storage driver.
+          ephemeral represents a volume that is handled by a cluster storage driver.
 The volume's lifecycle is tied to the pod that defines it - it will be created before the pod starts, and deleted when the pod is removed.
  Use this if: a) the volume is only needed while the pod runs, b) features of normal volumes like restoring from snapshot or capacity tracking are needed, c) the storage driver is specified through a storage class, and d) the storage driver supports dynamic volume provisioning through a PersistentVolumeClaim (see EphemeralVolumeSource for more information on the connection between this volume type and PersistentVolumeClaim).
  Use PersistentVolumeClaim or one of the vendor-specific APIs for volumes that persist for longer than the lifecycle of an individual pod.
  Use CSI for light-weight local ephemeral volumes if the CSI driver is meant to be used that way - see the documentation of the driver for more information.